• Skip to primary navigation

 Step by Step Instructions

-STEP ONE: Start by straining your ricotta.
+Step one: Start by straining your ricotta.
 Place half your ricotta in your cheese cloth.
 Twist and gently squeeze out as much liquid as possible.
 Repeat with the second half of your ricotta.
 Once strained, discard the liquid.

-STEP TWO: Place your strained ricotta in a bowl and add your powdered sugar, cinnamon, and semisweet chocolate chips.
+Step two: Place your strained ricotta in a bowl and add your powdered sugar, cinnamon, and semisweet chocolate chips.
 Mix until combined.
 Set aside.

-STEP THREE: In a large bowl or stand mixer, add room temperature butter and beat until soft and airy.
+Step three: In a large bowl or stand mixer, add room temperature butter and beat until soft and airy.
 Then add your sugar and brown sugar and beat until combined.
 Add your eggs and vanilla and beat until pale in color.
 Add your flour, baking soda, and salt.
 Mix on low speed until evenly combined.
 Add your mini chocolate chips to your dough and mix until combined.

 Combine your butter, sugar, egg, and vanilla